-Prof. Mario Aquino Alves of FGV-EAESP, focuses on how the Instituo Palmas developed from grassroots social innovation in a local community to top-down tech venture and digital social money.
+Professor Mario Aquino Alves and colleagues at FGV-EAESP focus on how the Instituo Palmas developed from grassroots social innovation in a local community to top-down tech venture and digital social money.

 Going digital – the venture phase

 The introduction of digital cash to a social innovation initiative changed the nature of Banco Palmas.
 It increased the distance between the organisation’s original grassroots identity and the key feature of social currency.
 In effect, the second pillar of the social innovation became digitalized.
 And the projects greater in scale.